 It is also vital to keep in mind that LGBTQ+ history doesn’t just start with Stonewall.
 Brush up on your queer history, or learn about a whole new demographic of history-makers this month to honor all of those who have come before us.

 Learn more about gender and sexuality.

 AKA, learn about the L’s, the G’s, the B’s, the T’s, the Q’s, and everyone else in the alphabet squad!
+(We’ve put together a guide to the definitions of LGBTQIA+!)
 Here are a few great organizations (this list is definitely not comprehensive) that offer free educational resources on their websites: